nickbild/tipper/README.md

 # Tipper

 Tipper predicts if a pitch will be in or out of the strike zone in real time.
-The batter will see a green or red light illuminate in their field of vision if the pitch will be in or out of the strike zone, respectively.
+The batter will see a green or red light illuminate in their peripheral vision if the pitch will be in or out of the strike zone, respectively.

 <p align="center">
 <img src="https://raw.githubusercontent.com/nickbild/tipper/master/media/video.gif">